rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example4.md

 In this example, servers are grouped in a cluster (SubGraph).

-The SubGraph feature groups the three servers into a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the Web, Application, and Database servers along with their connections.
+The **`SubGraph`** (part of PSGraph module) feature groups the three servers into a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the Web, Application, and Database servers along with their connections.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]